 What is a pool fence and why do I need a pool fence?

 Congratulations!
 You finally got that beautiful swimming pool installed that you’ve dreamed about and talked about for years.
 The perfect stone and tile, the unique shape, and all the landscaping around it are beautiful.
-So, when you’re your pool safety fence installation scheduled?
+So, when is your pool safety fence installation scheduled?

 Is there a law that you have to have a fence around the pool?
 Well, the answer is yes, maybe.
 Depending on where your home is located, it may be required by local laws.
 Most cities are, many states are making it a statewide requirement, but the main reason is that it is the smart thing to do.